emenel/avoice/README.md

 Four channel installation, or stereo for home listening.

-To run this at home please install Supercollider and sc-plugins.
+To run this at home please install Supercollider (https://supercollider.github.io) and sc3-plugins (https://supercollider.github.io/sc3-plugins/).
 Download the release from this repository, open avoice-home.scd, select all, and press shift and return at the same time to run the program.